lenesk/sokolova.dk/how-to-start-the-essay-task-at-the-studieproeven-exam.md

     ![Opgave 1 'Land og by' winter 2019](opgave-1-land-og-by-from-winter-2019.png)

 4. Correlate the four task questions with the title of the data set.
-The data (a table, a diagram, a figure, a graph ect.) usually has a title .
+The data (a table, a diagram, a figure, a graph ect.) usually has a title.

 5. Find out where the data comes from.
 Does the information come from an interview (*et interview*), research, a survey or analytical article (*en undersøgelse, en analyse*, *en artikel*) in a scientific journal or a newspaper (*en tidsskrift/en avis*) or is it an authority’s report (*en rapport udgivet af et ministerium*/*en styrelse*).